junxit/us-congress-bills-111/metadata.md

 - 2010-01-19 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
 - 2010-01-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H152-153)
 - 2010-01-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H152-153)
+- 2010-01-20 — Received in the Senate.
+- 2010-03-26 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 339.